chiperific/promistasks/README.md

   - Datatables doesn't play well with AJAXED tables.
 Use Datatable's AJAX instead of Rails -- Done for Tasks#index
     -- Where are the rest?
-  - Task#user_finder user_table needs skills tabs in view
   - Vol / Contractor can't get past the homepage / task view
   - Lookup fields are still buggy (on tabbing?)
   - Suppress auto-fill: Connections#new / #edit
-  - Rely upon later update val?

 4. Controllers:
   - Contractors can't pick jobs (must be assigned as owner by a staff user)
-  - When a new Property is created, default tasks are also generated:
-    -- From a fake seeds file?
-      + Get the title
-      + Inspect the property
-      + Setup utilities
-    -- Assign based upon Organization#{apropriate}_contact
-  - Show an alert when a Property.stage != 'complete' && Property.expected_completion_date within 7 days?
-  - Task now has lots of volunteer/contractor fields.
-Integrate these into #public views -- Professional boolean indicates a specific skill is needed.
-Should this affect visibility or just have some flag on public view?
-  - Task#public gets a slider for individual, group, both filtering
-  - Task#public gets a filter-by-skill function

 9. Mailers (need tests)
   - System sends email when new && non-oauth signs up